 The first indicator shows the distribution of firms according to their age measured by the number of years they have been in operation.
 The effect the business environment can have on the private sector may depend on firms' experience and longevity.
-Seasoned firms and young firms may differ in ability to their successfully navigate the business environment.
+Seasoned firms and young firms may differ in their ability to successfully navigate the business environment.